How to Treat Cystitis UK: Home Remedies, Antibiotics and Prevention

 Cranberry Products

 Many women find cranberry juice or supplements helpful in easing symptoms or reducing recurrence.
 While scientific evidence is not conclusive, cranberry products are thought to prevent bacteria from adhering to the bladder wall.
-They are generally safe to try alongside conventional treatment.
+They are generally safe to try alongside conventional treatment but are not a substitute for antibiotics.

 When Antibiotics Are Needed